crutcher-ai/sglang/.devcontainer/README.md

 7. Runs the container payload (`sleep infinity`) as `devuser`, keeping it ready for interactive work.

-The init hook installs SGLang from the bind‑mounted workspace in editable mode so imports resolve to your live code:
+The init hook can install SGLang from the bind‑mounted workspace in editable mode so imports resolve to your live code:

 ```
 pip install -U pip setuptools wheel